 There are some people who do get excess iodine who can benefit from iodine reduction, though, but in my experience this situation is uncommon.

 You might think that testing your iodine status might be a way to figure out whether or not you need iodine.

 It makes logical sense but, unfortunately, it doesn’t work out because iodine testing is not accurate.

 My preferred approach is to provide the body with the daily iodine that it needs for the thyroid to function optimally.

 Using these low doses is quite safe and this approach minimizes negative side effects that can occur with iodine supplementation.

 How to Use

-Studies have shown that taking iodine doses ranging from 1.8mg to 3.2mg per day in euthyroid (normal thyroid patients) are tolerated very well.
+Studies have shown (25) that taking iodine doses ranging from 1.8mg to 3.2mg per day in euthyroid (normal thyroid patients) is well tolerated.

 Patients with pre-existing thyroid conditions (listed below) can tolerate iodine levels safely as long as they are less than 1.5mg per day.

 Other studies have shown the most benefit from iodine when the dose is 3mg-6mg+ per day (26).